 Materials ⋅ Granite paving ⋅ contemporary slatted fence ⋅ white rendered walls

 Plants ⋅ grasses ⋅ bay trees ⋅ phormiums

 TROPICAL GARDEN DESIGN · EXETER LANDSCAPES GARDEN DESIGN

 Lush planting.
 Rich luxurious materials.
 Bold vibrant planting with hot colours.
 A tropical garden design has an informal relaxed feel.
 Plants tend to have interesting foliage and strong shapes.

 Materials ⋅ Hardwood decking ⋅ sleeper raised beds ⋅ Water features.

 Plants ⋅ Palms ⋅ fatsia ⋅ crocosmia ⋅ tree ferns

 Timber structures work well in your Zen garden Design, Exeter.
 So does a traditional natural stone.
 Select plants with interesting foliage and texture.
-Restrict your color palette to key shades.
-Sculptures and water features work well a in Zen Garden design, Exeter.
+Restrict your colour palette to key shades.
+Sculptures and water features work well in Zen Garden design, Exeter.